Writing Dialogue: Tags, Action Beats, and Punctuation Conventions

 • “I’d like that piece of chocolate cake.”
 She smiled as she said it.

-• Quotes within dialogue: If dialogue is being quoted within a line of dialogue, use single quotation marks around the quoted speech.
+• Quotes within dialogue: If something is being quoted within a line of dialogue, use single quotation marks around the quoted part.

 • “What did you mean by ‘that piece of chocolate cake’?”

 • Interrupted speech: Speech that is cut off or self-interrupted is indicated with an em dash (—).
-When speech is self-interrupted abruptly and restarted, a space can be used after the em dash.
+When speech is self-interrupted abruptly and restarted, a space can be used after the em dash but doesn’t have to be.

 • “I—I’d like that piece of—”

 • “I don’t— Actually, I would like that piece of chocolate cake.”
-(Note that the em dash is followed by a space here.)
+(Note that the em dash is followed by a space here, which is optional.)

 • Trailing speech: Speech that is faltering or trailing off is indicated with an ellipsis (… or . . .).
 There is no space between the ellipsis and the closing quotation mark.